Holy Trinity Richmond

 Holy Trinity Richmond is an Anglican parish church in Sheen Park, Richmond, London.

 History

 The church, an example of Gothic Revival architecture, was built in 1870; the architect was Raphael Brandon.
 A tower by Charles Lock Luck (1833/34–90), dating from 1880, was removed in about 1970 for safety reasons.

-A 1950s-vintage meeting room complex south-east of the church was replaced in 1992.
+A 1950s-vintage meeting room complex north west of the church was replaced in 1992.